Norman Butler (polo): Polo and horse racing

-In 1962 he bought Kilboy House in County Tipperary, Ireland.He also owned Athgarvan Lodge, in County Kildare, which had been used by George IV, and which he bought for a then record £490,000 for a stud farm in Ireland.
+In 1962 he bought Kilboy House in County Tipperary, Ireland from the Dunalley family as a winter home and base for his thoroughbred stables.
+He also owned Athgarvan Lodge, in County Kildare, which had been used by George IV, and which he bought for a then record £490,000 for a stud farm in Ireland.
 As a thoroughbred breeder in 1972 he won the classic Irish 1,000 Guineas and the Irish St. Leger as well as the Pretty Polly Stakes with his horse Pidget, trained by Kevin Prendergast and ridden by the jockeys T. P. Burns, Bill Williamson and Wally Swinburn.
+His racing colours were light blue with dark blue spots on the cap.

 Other notable horses included Pabui (winner of the 1974 Criterium di Roma at Capanelle) and Kilboy.
 He purchased several horses from the Aga Khan IV, including Emali.
 His horses raced in Ireland, England, Italy and France.
 He also worked with Vincent O'Brien and John Magnier among others.
 He later sold Kilboy House to Tony Ryan, founder of Ryanair.